codeforequity-at/botium-connector-fbwebhook/README.md

     "Capabilities": {
       "PROJECTNAME": "<whatever>",
       "CONTAINERMODE": "fbwebhook",
-      "FBWEBHOOK_WEBHOOKURL": "..."
+      "FBWEBHOOK_WEBHOOKURL": "...",
+      "SIMPLEREST_INBOUND_REDISURL": "redis://127.0.0.1:6379"
     }
   }
 }
 ```
 Botium setup is ready, you can begin to write your [BotiumScript](https://github.com/codeforequity-at/botium-core/wiki/Botium-Scripting) files.

-__Important: The Botium Facebook Messenger Platform emulator has to be running when Botium is started.
+__Important: The `inbound-proxy` command has to be started with Botium CLI.
 Otherwise, Botium scripts will fail to receive any input or output messages from your chatbot!__

 ## Running the Samples